1 person injured in aggravated assault

 GREENSBORO — Police responded Thursday morning to an aggravated assault at 3931 W. Gate City Blvd.

-After responding at 7:41 a.m., police located one person suffering from non-life threatening injuries, police said in a news release.
+After responding at 7:41 a.m., police found one person suffering from injuries not considered life-threatening, police said in a news release.

 Police did not describe the injury.
 They did not release any information on a suspect or possible motive.